automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Allosaurus.md

 # Allosaurus
-## Description: The apex predator of late Jurassic North America.
+## The apex predator of late Jurassic North America.